Salah856/AWS_WhitePapers_Summary/Julia_sagemaker.md

 In this article we will explore how to get started combining these powerful tools and start an exciting journey using Julia as an alternative for data science and machine learning.

-This guide will walk you through the following steps:
+- This guide will walk you through the following steps:
   - Creating an Amazon SageMaker notebook instance
   - Creating a Julia environment
   - Installing IJulia and running a Julia notebook
   - Testing the Julia notebook

+- This guide assumes that you have the following:
+  - An AWS account with the capability to create new instances in the Amazon SageMaker console.
+  - A basic understanding of machine learning or data processing.